Afhamhasan/Amazon-Clone/README.md

 ### Features

-- **Navbar:** Replicates the navigation bar of Amazon's website including logo, delivery address, search functionality, sign-in, orders, and cart icons.
+- **Navbar:** Replicates the navigation bar of Amazon's website including logo, delivery address, search functionality, sign-in, orders, and cart icons

 - **Panel Section:** Mimics the dropdown panel with various options such as Today's Deals, Customer Service, Registry, Gift Cards, and more.